openshift/installer/Documentation/tutorials/aws/index.md

-# Welcome to the Tectonic tutorials!
+# Welcome to the Tectonic on AWS tutorials!

 Thank you for your interest in CoreOS Tectonic.
 We hope you’re excited to learn how Tectonic works and how enterprise-ready Kubernetes can improve your organization’s application infrastructure.